 Owl's Head Mountain Trail is a 6.3 mile heavily trafficked out and back trail located near Long Lake, New York that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 First 2 miles are pretty easy.
 There's a few downed trees to hop over.
 The last mile is kinda steep and a lot of rocks to scramble up.
 If you have a dog you'll prob be lifting it up in a few places.
 The view from the fire tower is beautiful.
-Took about 6 hrs total with about an hour lunch/pic break

 This would make a nice family hike.
 It has some length at 6.2 miles but if it wasn't for the portion after the observer cabin site I would rate it as easy.